ComputersMania/hotel-reservation-app/README.md

 Why not?

 ## Why KOA
-I like Koa wood because it's esotic
+I like Koa wood because it's esotic.
+Also, Koa.js is lighter than express